NanoComp/meep/doc/docs/Installation.md

 MPI (parallel machines)
 -----------------------

 Optionally, Meep is able to run on a distributed-memory parallel machine, and to do this we use the standard message-passing interface (MPI).
-You can learn about MPI from its [homepage](http://mpi-forum.org/).
 Most commercial supercomputers already have an MPI implementation installed.
 The recommended implementation is [Open MPI](http://www.open-mpi.org/).
 MPI is **not required** to compile the serial version of Meep.

 In order for the MPI version of the Scheme interface to run successfully, we have a slightly nonstandard requirement: each process must be able to read from the disk.
 This way, Guile can boot for each process and they can all read your control file in parallel.
 Most commercial supercomputers satisfy this requirement.
 On the other hand, the C++ interface to Meep does not have this requirement.